spacelift-io/user-documentation/docs/concepts/policy/trigger-policy.md

-          "address": "string - full address of the entity", "name": "string - name of the entity", "type": "string - full resource type or \"output\" for outputs", "entity_vendor": "string - terraform or pulumi",
-          "entity_type": "string - resource, output or module for Terraform; resource, output or stack for Pulumi", "data": "object - detailed information about the entity, shape depends on the vendor and type" },
+          "address": "string - full address of the entity", "name": "string - name of the entity", "type": "string - full resource type or \"output\" for outputs", "entity_vendor": "string - the name of the vendor", "entity_type": "string - the type of entity, possible values depend on the vendor", "data": "object - detailed information about the entity, shape depends on the vendor and type" },
         "phase": "string enum - plan | apply"
       }
     ],
+    "commit": {
+      "author": "string - GitHub login if available, name otherwise", "branch": "string - branch to which the commit was pushed", "created_at": "number  - creation Unix timestamp in nanoseconds", "hash": "string - the commit hash",
+      "message": "string - commit message"
+    },
-    "created_at": "number - creation Unix timestamp in nanoseconds", "id": "Unique ID of the Run",
+    "created_at": "number - creation Unix timestamp in nanoseconds", "drift_detection": "boolean - is this a drift detection run", "id": "string - the run ID",
     "runtime_config": {
       "before_init": ["string - command to run before run initialization"], "project_root": "string - root of the Terraform project", "runner_image": "string - Docker image used to execute the run", "terraform_version": "string - Terraform version used to for the run" },
-    "state": "one of the terminal states of the Run", "triggered_by": "string or null - user or trigger policy who triggered the run, if applicable", "type": "string - TRACKED or TASK",
+    "state": "string - the current run state", "triggered_by": "string or null - user or trigger policy who triggered the run, if applicable", "type": "string - type of the run",
-    "updated_at": "number - last update Unix timestamp in nanoseconds", "user_provided_metadata": ["string - blobs of metadata provided using spacectl or the API when interacting with this run"]
+    "updated_at": "number - last update Unix timestamp in nanoseconds", "user_provided_metadata": [
+      "string - blobs of metadata provided using spacectl or the API when interacting with this run" ]
   },
   "stack": {
     "administrative": "boolean - is the stack administrative",